kakawait/cas-security-spring-boot-starter/README.md

 This _interceptor_ is pretty simple, it will simply ask a new _proxy ticket_ for each request and append it to request query parameter.
 For example with: `http://httpbin.org/get` interceptor will modify request uri to become `http://httpbin.org/get?ticket=PT-XX-YYYYYYYYYY`.

-**ATTENTION** if _interceptor_ get any issue to get _proxy ticket_ from CAS server, it will throw an `IllegalStateException`.
+**ATTENTION** if _interceptor_ gets any issue to get _proxy ticket_ from CAS server, it will throw an `IllegalStateException`.

-Please checkout You can found sample usage for both on [`CasSecuritySpringBootSampleApplication`](https://github.com/kakawait/cas-security-spring-boot-starter/blob/master/cas-security-spring-boot-sample/src/main/java/com/kakawait/CasSecuritySpringBootSampleApplication.java) to get an sample usage.
+Please checkout You can find sample usage for both on [`CasSecuritySpringBootSampleApplication`](https://github.com/kakawait/cas-security-spring-boot-starter/blob/master/cas-security-spring-boot-sample/src/main/java/com/kakawait/CasSecuritySpringBootSampleApplication.java)

 ### AssertionProvider and ProxyTicketProvider

-In addition to `RestTemplate` integration, since `0.7.0` there is now two new autoconfigured beans:
+In addition to `RestTemplate` integration, since `0.7.0` there are now two new autoconfigured beans:

 1. `AssertionProvider` that will provide you a way to retrieve the current (bounded to current authenticated request) `org.jasig.cas.client.validation.Assertion`
 2. `ProxyTicketProvider` that will provide you a simple way to ask a _proxy ticket_ for a given service (regarding the current authenticated request)

-You can found sample usage for both on [`CasSecuritySpringBootSampleApplication`](https://github.com/kakawait/cas-security-spring-boot-starter/blob/master/cas-security-spring-boot-sample/src/main/java/com/kakawait/CasSecuritySpringBootSampleApplication.java)
+You can find sample usage for both on [`CasSecuritySpringBootSampleApplication`](https://github.com/kakawait/cas-security-spring-boot-starter/blob/master/cas-security-spring-boot-sample/src/main/java/com/kakawait/CasSecuritySpringBootSampleApplication.java)

 ## License